3 Routes to Enhancing Self Awareness

 Self awareness acts like the key to the door of our own destructive thinking.
-We can only invite change into our lives once we make ourselves consciously aware of everything that we often deny and refute.
+We can only work on enhancing self awareness by inviting change into our lives and making ourselves consciously aware of everything that we often deny and refute.
 Our mind in its ego-based and highly reactive state traps us by thinking we have something to lose when we admit our own faults and comforting lies, and yet the intelligence of our mental processes seeks to break down those lies, limits and denials in order to find truth and what is real.
 Our ego is our survival instinct and serves to protect us from danger, and so we need that initial fight or flight reaction for our ultimate physical survival; however, it poses a threat to our higher intelligence and intuition when we allow it to run wild within us.

 Self awareness helps us to uncover our drivers, triggers and motives so that we gain meaning and momentum through life.